loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 ###### An 8% reserve requirement

-If, however, the Federal Reserve lowers the reserve requirement to 8 percent, then banks won't have to hold as much money in reserves, and they can increase their lending.
-(They don't have to increase it, but they can; and since banks make money by making loans, they tend to loan as much as they can---although there are sometimes factors that make them more cautious.)
+If, however, the Federal Reserve lowers the reserve requirement to 8 percent, then this bank will suddenly have more in it's reserves than it is required to hold.
+It's deposits are $10,000, and it only has to hold 8% of deposits, which is $800.
+Therefore, it can now lend the an additional $200.

-Now, if the bank in our example makes the maximum allowable amount of loans, deposits can increase to \$12,500:
+If it makes a loan of $200, and this money is spend and deposited (bringing reserves back to $1,000), then the bank will be able to make more loans.
+[This process will repeat](/macro/money_1/#balance-sheet) until the bank reaches the maximum amount of deposits that it can, given it's $1,000 of reserves:

 $$\mathsf{\frac{1}{.08} \times \$ 1000 = 12.5 \times \$ 1000 = \$ 12,500}$$

 The amount that is held in the bank's reserves hasn't changed.
 It's still \$1,000.
 But now, the bank can make loans totaling \$11,500.
-In other words, the supply of loanable funds has increased.
+In other words, borrowing has increased.

 <table class="styled-table">
 <thead>